"Digitalisation will not 'pass', it is not just some technological trend. At most, what will pass is the thought of it passing."

 The Future of Medicine is Digital

-Whether the electronic medical record, video consultation or other platforms for communication - these are all examples of how digitalisation has long since arrived in the health sector.
+Whether electronic medical records, video consultations or other platforms for communication - these are all examples of how digitalisation has long since arrived in the health sector.

 This topic is also becoming increasingly important in the field of medical technology.
 Interest in systems that have long been established on the market continues to decline, as digital devices offer extensive possibilities and far-reaching optimisation of numerous work processes.